 I am an assistant professor in the game design program at Northeastern University, jointly appointed between the College of Arts, Media, and Design and the College of Computer and Information Science.
-My research focuses on procedural content generation for games, computational crafting, and issues surrounding feminism and social justice especially as they intersect with technology and game design.
+My research focuses on generative design for games and crafts, computational creativity, and issues surrounding feminism and social justice especially as they intersect with technology and game design.
 I am also interested in games for education.

-Within procedural content generation, I am especially interested in questions of design: how does content generation influence the kinds of playable experiences we can produce?
+Within procedural content generation, I am especially interested in questions of design: how does content generation influence the kinds of user experiences we can produce?
+How can content generation be used to augment human design?
 How has the role of content generation in games changed across time and media?
-How can content generation be used to augment human design?

 Within computation and craft, I am interested in how technology can be brought to bear on problems faced by a historically technologically underserved creative community, as well as treating generative design as a way to formalize my own creative process.
 I am interested in generative embroidery and quilting, quilts as a form for data visualization, and novel uses of e-textiles.

 With regard to feminism and social justice, I am interested in how AI systems, especially generative systems, embed politics and represent diversity through their design.
 I also have some projects that involve creating technological interventions for social justice issues.